hilton/hilton.github.com/presentations/naming-guidelines.md

 _Refactoring._ Use the collective noun, when possible, instead of a regular plural form.

-_Example violations._ `appointments` (replace with `calendar`), `pickedApples` (replace with `harvest`)
+_Example violations._ `appointments` (replace with `calendar`), `pickedApples` (replace with `harvest`).

 _References:_ \[[1](#references)\]

 ### Use opposites precisely

 _Guideline._ Consistently use opposites in standard pairs with naming conventions.
-Typical pairs include add/remove, begin/end, create/destroy, destination/source, first/last, get/release, increment/decrememnt, insert/delete, lock/unlock, minimum/maximum, next/previous, old/new, old/new, open/close, put/get, show/hide, source/destination, start/stop, target/source, and up/down.
+Typical pairs include add/remove, begin/end, create/destroy, destination/source, first/last, get/release, increment/decrement, insert/delete, lock/unlock, minimum/maximum, next/previous, old/new, old/new, open/close, put/get, show/hide, source/destination, start/stop, target/source, and up/down.

 _Refactoring._ Use the correct opposite, and use it consistently.